Graduate students in the Department of English draw on a number of sources to fund their studies.

 In order to apply for the DCA you must:

-• Be ABD with all requirements completed except the dissertation
+- Be ABD with all requirements completed except the dissertation

-• Be in good standing as defined by the Department of English and SGS
+- Be in good standing as defined by the Department of English and SGS

-• Have a "progress is satisfactory" report on file from your supervisory committee for the current academic year (between 1 July to June 30)
+- Have a "progress is satisfactory" report on file from your supervisory committee for the current academic year (between 1 July to June 30)

-• Not hold a major internal or external award/funding (exceeding $10 000) for the year in which the DCA would be held
+- Not hold a major internal or external award/funding (exceeding $10,000) for the year in which the DCA would be held

-In order to take up the award in the fall you must have completed two chapters (or the equivalent) of the dissertation (for PhD U students applying for the first time, one chapter [or the equivalent]).
+Students may apply only ONCE for the DCA in the first year beyond the funded cohort (i.e., entering Year 6) with the following exception: if you are a PhD U student, you may apply a second time.
+Note: PhD U students applying a second time must submit ONE NEW chapter with their second application.In order to take up the award in the fall you must have completed two chapters (or the equivalent) of the dissertation (for PhD U students applying for the first time, one chapter [or the equivalent]).
 These chapters are to be submitted digitally via email to BOTH the Graduate Administrator tanuja.persaud@utoronto.ca AND to the DGS english.graddirector@utoronto.ca by 1 August (or the next business day if 1 August falls on a weekend or a statutory holiday).
 This is a hard deadline so that your award payment can be processed in a timely manner for the September awards cheque run.

-NOTE: Students who defend and submit their final dissertation to SGS T-Space in a given session (i.e. Fall, from 1 September to 31 December; Winter, from 1 January to 30 April; or Summer, from 1 May to 31 August) are ineligible to receive the proportion of the DCA for that session or for any remaining session(s) thereafter.
-(The award is paid out in two instalments, in Sept and Jan, so if you defend during the Summer Session, you would have to pay back 1/3 of the total amount of the award.)
+NOTE: Students who defend and submit their final dissertation to SGS ProQuest in a given session (i.e. Fall, from 1 September to 31 December; Winter, from 1 January to 30 April; or Summer, from 1 May to 31 August) are ineligible to receive the proportion of the DCA for that session or for any remaining session(s) thereafter.
+(The award is paid out in two instalments, in Sept and Jan, so if you defend during the Summer Session, you will have to pay back 1/3 of the total amount of the award.)

 APPLYING